 • Are you overly focused on the medical details and not what else was happening (your emotions, your intuition, and so on)

 Spend some time writing out your birth story.
 I suggest making three columns.
-The first is for what occurred (IE: 2pm my nurse left the room for her dinner break), the second column is for how you felt about it at the time (I felt connected to my nurse and felt abandoned when she left.
+The first is for what occurred (IE: 2pm my nurse left the room for her dinner break), and the second column is for how you felt about it at the time (I felt connected to my nurse and felt abandoned when she left.
 The new nurse did not interact with us.
 She mostly read my chart), and the final column is for how you feel about that part of your birth now (I can look back now and see that this was the point when things started to turn downwards).

 Step 2 – Birth Belief Check-In